One of the main advantages of using WordPress is that you don’t need to mess with code to build a successful online presence.

-(CJT content field)
+(CJT code field)

 (Specify where to insert your code)

-(Access more CJT features via the toolbar menu)
+(Access more CJT features via toolbar icons)

-Click Save All Changes after creating or editing your code block to save your settings …
+Click the ‘Save All Changes’ button after creating or editing your code block to save your code settings …

 Tip: How To View Your Code

-Viewing Source Code In Firefox
+Viewing Page Code In Firefox

-(How to view hidden code in Firefox)
+(Viewing source code in Firefox)

-Use the search function (Ctrl+F) or scroll down until you locate the code that you have added (code added to a page header is typically placed between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down the screen until you can find the code that you have added (code added to a page header is typically placed between the <head> and </head> tags) …

 If you can see your code, then the next step is to test your script and make sure that everything is working correctly.
 If you experience any errors, repeat the process and make sure that your code has been added correctly, or get a professional to help you.
 As stated at the beginning of this tutorial, always back up your files and database before adding, changing or deleting code.